yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_configure_database.md

 You must first create the database server and the client certificate and key files.
 During the process, you must respond to several prompts from the Open SSL commands:

-* To generate test files, press Enter to all prompts.
+* To generate test files, press `Enter` to all prompts except the one for Common Name (CN) of the Certificate Authority (CA).
+The CN must match the hostname of the machine.
-* To generate files for production use, provide actual (non-empty) responses.
+* To generate files for production use, you must provide (non-empty) responses.

 You must enter different domain names for the CA and the client-server certificate.